bigbluebutton/bbb-install/README.md

 ## Install GreenLight

-If you want a more sophisticated front-end to your BigBlueButton server, you can install [GreenLight](http://docs.bigbluebutton.org/install/green-light.html) by adding the `-g` option to the SSL options (GreenLight needs SSL installed on the server).
+If you want to add a frontend to your BigBlueButton server, where users can easily create meetings and invite others, you can install [GreenLight](http://docs.bigbluebutton.org/install/green-light.html) by adding the `-g` option to the SSL options (GreenLight needs SSL installed on the server).

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-200 -s bbb.my-server.com -e info@my-server.com -g